farhinhusain0/aster/README.md

 Aster is an AI on-call engineer.
 Aster integrates with your observability stack, codebase and the tools you work with to autonomously investigate production incidents.
 Think machines on-call for humans, not the other way around.

+## How it works

+1. Clone the repo and start Aster.

+2. Create an account and invite your teammates.

+3. Connect Aster to your observability stack, e.g., Sentry, Datadog.

+4. ⁠Connect Aster to GitHub, Slack/Teams, and any other tools you work with when triaging/troubleshooting, e.g., PagerDuty, Jira.

+5. ⁠Create your organization’s knowledge graph to ingest data from the tools you connected in the previous step.
+The knowledge graph allows Aster to search for contextual information that might be relevant to an incident.

+6. Once these steps are complete, Aster will automatically get added to your Slack/Teams and start investigating alerts for you.

 ## Getting started